MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

    - Go to **View** -> **Command Palette**
    - Select **Q#: Install project templates**
+   - After a few seconds you should get a popup confirming "project templates installed successfully"

 ### C#, using the `dotnet` command-line tool